 AngularJS Overview: Pros/Cons.

-- It facilitates the developer to create easily maintainable Single Page Application.
+- It facilitates the developer to create an easily maintainable single-page application.

 - AngularJS provides data binding capability to HTML thus providing immediate response to the user on the view when data changes and vice versa.

 - AngularJS code is unit-testable, which is its very compelling competitive advantage.

-- With Dependency Injection feature, the developer does not need to search for dependencies or make them yourself.
-It would be built and brought automatically, just by adding that parameter.
+- With the Dependency Injection feature, the developer does not need to search for dependencies or add them himself.
+The framework detects them automatically, just by adding a little info.

 - AngularJS provides reusable components.

 - With AngularJS, the developer writes less code and gets more functionality.
 Coding Data models are simpler with AngularJS.
 Moreover, it provides Data Binding, that reduces the instructions required to put the data in the view, manually.
-AngularJS also provides Directives, which is separate from the app code.
+AngularJS also provides Directives, which are separate from the app code.
 Thus, allowing a different team to work on it simultaneously.

 - Most importantly, AngularJS applications can run on all major browsers and smartphones including Android and iOS-based phones/tablets.

-- The libraries must be AngularJS specific.
+- The libraries must belong to AngularJS.
 The framework does not work very well, with tools or libraries that are not AngularJS specific.

 - The framework works in a complicated manner.
 Only an experienced person can understand it and work on it.